Silver1104/skillPathAI/README.md

    npm install
    npx convex dev
    npx @convex/auth

-   set up all dependencies and API Keys on convex auth and vercel app and .env.local

    npm run deploy

+Note:
-   Note: for SITE_URL, localhost:PORT for local development or use deployment URL (Vercel, etc)
+Set up all dependencies and API Keys on convex auth and vercel app and .env.local For SITE_URL, localhost:PORT for local development or use deployment URL (Vercel, etc)

 ### For detailed instructions on Convex setup, visit https://docs.convex.dev/home